jaybarra/conjure-emacs/README.md

 ## Extras

-Emacs is powerful by itself but can use external applications to extend its capabilities.
+Emacs is powerful by itself, but it can leverage external applications to extend its capabilities.

 ### Language Server Protocol (LSP)